 Since floor space is at a premium in a small bedroom, use pieces that do double duty.
 A small chest can serve as both a nightstand and hold clothing.

 Need office space, but don’t have a dedicated room for it?
-A desk can double as a nightstand.
+A small desk can double as a nightstand.
 The chair will provide a spot to sit when working or when putting on your shoes.
 Even better if you can wrap it around a corner and add shelves above.